The Arc experience

 Architecture and design

-NFSA’s headquarters were built as the Institute of Anatomy in 1930, with two double-storey exhibition halls built for the presentation of anatomical specimens and ethnographic collections.
-A lecture hall seating 120 people was also built at the same time.
-NFSA moved to the building in 1984, and was immediately faced with the issue of having no screening facility.
+The NFSA’s headquarters were built as the Institute of Anatomy in 1930, with two double-storey exhibition halls for the presentation of anatomical specimens and ethnographic collections and a lecture hall seating 120 people.
+The NFSA moved into the building in 1984, and was immediately faced with the issue of having no screening facility.

-Proposals were explored to build a new free-standing cinema elsewhere on the NFSA site, but converting one of the original exhibition halls into a cinema remained an ongoing temptation.
-In 2005, the NFSA hosted Mr Chapin Cutler, of Boston Sound and Light (www.blsi.com/) who encouraged NFSA to turn temptation into reality.
-Formal approvals were set in place and a construction team was established led by NFSA co-project managers Trevor Anderson and Peter Callow, along with Solve Design, Graham O’Neil and Associates, Neil Le Quesne and Associates, Jands and Atlab.
+The NFSA explored proposals for building a new free-standing cinema elsewhere on the site, but converting one of the original exhibition halls into a cinema remained an ongoing temptation.
+In 2005, the NFSA hosted Chapin Cutler, of Boston Light and Sound, who encouraged the NFSA to turn temptation into reality.
+Formal approvals were set in place and the NFSA established a construction team led by co-project managers Trevor Anderson and Peter Callow, along with Solve Design, Graham O’Neil and Associates, Neil Le Quesne and Associates, Jands and Atlab.

-The final piece in the creative puzzle of what has become Arc is Santa Fé-based theatre designer and artist Garry Transue.
-Garry visited NFSA in April, 2006 with an invitation to create an inspired, cutting-edge interior design including lighting and soundscapes.
-Garry spent a week immersed with NFSA staff, along with an early exposure to the Australian landscape, and a sliver of the way Australians live.
+The final piece in the creative puzzle came from Santa Fé-based theatre designer and artist Garry Transue.
+Garry visited the NFSA in April 2006 with an invitation to create an inspired, cutting-edge interior design including lighting and soundscapes.
+Garry spent a week immersed with NFSA staff, and gained some exposure to the Australian landscape and the way Australians live.
 He was especially taken with the Australian habit of shortening names wherever possible, often with a laconic and humorous twist.

-Garry first presented his vision of a new cinema called 'Arc’ to NFSA Director Paolo Cherchi Usai on two A2 sized pieces of artist’s sketch paper using a combination of decorative design and text.
+Garry presented his vision of a new cinema called 'Arc’ to NFSA Director Paolo Cherchi Usai.
+He wrote, in part:

-Arc’s projection booth is where the magic begins.
-The cinema is fitted with cutting-edge 35/16 mm changeover projection, using a pair of custom-designed Kinoton projectors chosen for their adaptability as well as for their precision technology.
+- Arc cinema is fitted with cutting-edge 35/16mm changeover projection, using a pair of custom-designed Kinoton projectors chosen for their adaptability as well as for their precision technology.
 Arc’s Kinotons are amongst a handful of projection systems in Australia capable of screening all manner of historic and contemporary images in a wide range of aspect ratios, with the ability to run silent films at correct speeds.

-Arc’s innovative sound system can present many different audio formats, from the earliest days of sound on film to state-of-the-art digital audio.
-Sound reinforcement for live accompaniment to silent film is also supported, paving the way for ground-breaking silent cinema events.
+- The innovative sound system can present many different audio formats, from the earliest days of sound on film to state-of-the-art digital audio.
+The system also supports sound reinforcement for live accompaniment to silent film events.

-Arc’s state-of-the-art archival film projection system means that the NFSA will be able to screen rare prints not only from its own collection but from other libraries and archives around the world, opening up access to films rarely seen in Australia.
+- A state-of-the-art archival film projection system means the NFSA can screen rare prints not only from its own collection but from other libraries and archives around the world, opening up access to films rarely seen in Australia.